The Patient Has Left the Building

 - In TheRescuersDownUnder, Wilbur attempts to escape from the doctor mice before the operation.
 Apparently they're used to this because they have a sign: "Patient Escaping."

 - In Secondhand Lions, after Hub collapses, Garth and Walter take him to the hospital.
 A while later he wakes up and comes storming out of his room, demanding to know who put him there.

-- Corwin at the start of the first Amber book.
+- Corwin at the start of the first The Chronicles of Amber book.

 - Done again, with considerably less effort, in a later book, because by then Corwin has regained his memories and knows how to use his powers.
 Freaked out his nurse quite a bit though when he vanished right in front of her.